Does opening a new credit card hurt your credit?

 The impact of opening a new credit card in a nutshell

-When you open your new credit card, a small and temporary drop in your credit scores is possible.
+When you open a new credit card, a small and temporary drop in your credit scores is possible.
 But using your card responsibly can help offset this impact.
 Making consistent on-time payments and avoiding high balances can have a positive impact on your credit scores over time.